Naples, Florida, White Collar Crimes Lawyers

-The Naples, Florida white collar crimes lawyer at the Robert Foley Law Firm can help you if you are facing charges or have been arrested for a white-collar crime.
-What is a white-collar crime?
+The Naples, Florida, white collar crimes lawyers at the Foley & Wilson Law Firm can help you if you are facing charges or have been arrested for a white collar crime.
+What is a white collar crime?
 White collar crime encompasses a range of crimes, that can include:

-The reality is that most people don’t know they are under investigation until they receive the knock on the door, the grand jury subpoena, or the target letter.
-If you believe you may be under investigation for white-collar crime, you may want to be proactive and hire a Naples, Florida white collar crime lawyer at the Robert Foley Law Firm.
-Our white-collar crime lawyer can take the time to understand your situation and help you build the strongest possible defense.
+The reality is that most people don’t know they are under investigation until they receive the knock on the door, the grand jury subpoena or the target letter.
+If you believe you may be under investigation for white collar crime, you may want to be proactive and hire a Naples, Florida, white collar crime lawyers at the Foley & Wilson Law Firm.
+Our white collar crime lawyers can take the time to understand your situation and help you build the strongest possible defense.

-White-collar cases can be complicated because white-collar crime can include a wide spectrum of crimes including corporate fraud, money laundering, and investment fraud.
-Misrepresenting the actual financial condition of a company, false accounting schemes, illegal transactions, insider trading, and other violations can constitute corporate fraud.
+White collar cases can be complicated because white collar crimes can include a wide spectrum of crimes including corporate fraud, money laundering, and investment fraud.
+Misrepresenting the actual financial condition of a company, false accounting schemes, illegal transactions, insider trading and other violations can constitute corporate fraud.
 Self-dealing is a situation where an individual tries to benefit personally from insider information he or she has about a given situation or business.
 This can include insider trading.
 Money laundering is a tactic used to disguise the source of income when the source of income is illegal.
 For example, money laundering may be used in connection with complicated financial crimes, by human trafficking organizations, by drug dealers, by terrorists, or by corrupt public officials.
-Individuals might use cryptocurrency, real estate, international trade, and other purchases to launder money.
-White-collar crime can also include various kinds of investment fraud, including Ponzi schemes, pyramid schemes, and other types of deception.
+Individuals might use cryptocurrency, real estate, international trade and other purchases to launder money.
+White collar crime can also include various kinds of investment fraud, including Ponzi schemes, pyramid schemes and other types of deception.
 Health care fraud can include filing incorrect claims to receive a profit.
-When a health care provider, medical facility, or other provider files false claims, this is another form of white-collar crime.
+When a health care provider, medical facility or another provider files false claims, this is another form of white collar crime.

-If you have been subpoenaed to appear before a federal grand jury or have been charged with white-collar crime, the consequences can be immense.
-You could be facing years in jail, the loss of your freedom, a damaged reputation, the loss of your job, and more.
+If you have been subpoenaed to appear before a federal grand jury or have been charged with white collar crime, the consequences can be immense.
+You could be facing years in jail, the loss of your freedom, a damaged reputation, the loss of your job and more.
 If you are facing these challenges, you don’t have to navigate the criminal justice system alone.
-The white-collar crime lawyer in Naples, Florida at the Robert Foley Law Firm may be able to help you.
+The white collar crime lawyers in Naples, Florida, at the Foley & Wilson Law Firm may be able to help you.